eldar/differentiable-point-clouds/README.md

 python ../../dpc/run/predict_eval.py --eval_split=test
 ```

-You can use a `--gpu` flag, to specify an ID of the GPU you want to run on.
+You can use a `--gpu` flag to specify an ID of the GPU you want to run on.

 The file `chamfer_pred_test.txt` contains the accuracy of 3D shape reconstruction represented by the two quantities: coverage and precision.
 Chamfer distance metric is the sum of precision and coverage.
 More details on the evaluation metric can be found in the [paper](https://arxiv.org/pdf/1810.09381.pdf#section.5).